ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC SHOULD make the ace-group/GROUPNAME resource Observable {{RFC7641}}.
 Thus, upon performing a group rekeying, the KDC can distribute the new group keying material through individual notification responses sent to the target group members that are also observing that resource.

-   In case the KDC deletes the group, this also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
+   In case the KDC deletes the group (and thus deletes the ace-group/GROUPNAME resource), relying on CoAP Observe as discussed above also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 6 ("Group deleted").

 * If a target group member specified a URI in the 'control_uri' parameter of the Join Request upon joining the group (see {{gid-post}}), the KDC can provide that group member with the new group keying material by sending a unicast POST request to that URI.